-Biden issuing pandemic plan that aims to expand access to testing and vaccines, reopen schools
+Biden says death toll from pandemic likely will top 500,000 next month, says it will take months ‘for us to turn things around’

 The plan says the White House will try to persuade Congress to cover the entire cost for states to vaccinate low-income residents on Medicaid, while directing health officials to explore whether the program’s payment rates for vaccinations should be higher.

-The 21-page plan is far from a federal takeover of the nation’s efforts to cope with the worst health calamity in a century.
+The 21-page executive summary — a full 200-page plan will be released Thursday — is far from a federal takeover of the nation’s efforts to cope with the worst health calamity in a century.
 Yet it represents a pronounced shift away from the Trump administration’s deference to each state to design its own plan for coronavirus testing and carry out other elements of its response.

 The replacement plan synthesizes many of the goals and strategies for fighting the coronavirus that Biden has mapped out in the weeks and days leading to his inauguration, including in a $1.9 trillion request to Congress for these efforts and to hasten the nation’s economic recovery.
-Many represent promises whose success or failure will be born in the their details and execution.
+Many represent promises whose success or failure will be born in their details and execution.

 Jeff Zients, coordinator of the White House’s coronavirus response, said the plan is a “culmination of months of effort . . . to create a comprehensive strategy that will fundamentally change the course of this pandemic.”
 He said it was the product of conversations with medical and scientific experts and interest groups, along with state and local leaders.
 Many of the goals — though not all — will require Congress to provide more funding, Zients said.